conventional-changelog/conventional-changelog/README.md

 Type: `function` Default: pass through

 A function that takes `package.json` data as the argument and returns the modified data.
-Note this is performed on the normalized package.json data.
-Useful when you need to add a leading 'v' to your version, etc.
+Note this is performed before normalizing package.json data.
+Useful when you need to add a leading 'v' to your version or modify your repository url, etc.

 ##### append